 Once you have an active sourdough starter, you can make so many things.
 Breads, pancakes, biscuits, and so much more.
 Sourdough starter is really easy to care for.
 Before you know it, you’ll have it worked into your kitchen routine.

-Sourdough starter easy
+Sourdough starter that is easy

 The sourdough starter instructions in Nourishing Traditions by Sally Fallon are really simple.
 It is really the best way to get started baking with sourdough.
 If you can mix flour and water together, you can make a sourdough starter.